Nonparametric estimation of the incubation time distribution: Confidence intervals for the distribution function

-\begin{theorem} Let the conditions of Theorem \ref{th:local_limit} be satisfied and let $h_n$ be a bandwidth such that $h_n\sim kn^{-1/5}$, as $n\to\infty$, for some $k>0$.
-Moreover, let the density $f_0$ be differentiable at $t\in(0,M_1)$, where $f_0'(t)\ne 0$ and let $K_h$ be defined as in (\ref{K_h}), for the symmetric kernel $K$ which is the derivative of $\IK$.
-Finally, let the SMLE $\widetilde{F}_{nh}$ be defined by (\ref{def_SMLE}).
+\begin{theorem} Let the conditions of Theorem \ref{th:local_limit} be satisfied and let $h_n$ be a bandwidth such that $h_n\sim cn^{-1/5}$, as $n\to\infty$, for some $c>0$.
+Moreover, let the density $f_0$ be differentiable at $t\in(0,M_1)$, and let $K_h$ be defined by

+for the symmetric kernel $K$ which is the derivative of $\IK$.
+Finally, let the SMLE $\tilde{F}_{nh}$ be defined by (\ref{SMLE_incubation}).
 Then

 where